Nikhilp0124/class-website/content/F25/MAT3100W/proofs_portfolio.md

 ---
 title: 'Proofs Portfolio (MAT 3100W)'
-layout: layouts/mat3100WF25.njk
+layout: layouts/base.njk
+courseNumber: MAT3100W
+term: F25

 ---

 # Proofs Portfolio

-(Note: these instructions will continue to be updated until the end of October.)
+## Schedule and due dates
 * *Draft 1 due Thursday, 11/06 at 8PM*
-* *Draft 2 due Thursday, 11/13 at 8PM*
+* *Draft 2 due Friday, 11/14 at 8PM*
-* *Semi-final draft due Thursday, 11/20 at 8PM.*
+* *Semi-final draft due Friday, 11/21 at 8PM.*
-* *Final draft due Friday, 11/28 at 8PM.*
+* *Final draft due Friday, 12/05 at 8PM.*
+* *(Latest possible extension is Monday, 12/08 at 12:50PM.)*

 ## Getting started
 You started your "Proofs Portfolio" on [HW5 Exercise 3](/F25/MAT3100W/HW05/#required-exercise-3-2), where you downloaded a $\LaTeX$ template.

 ## Outline
-Your portfolio will consist of five sections: an introduction, a discussion of mathematical concepts, discussion and examples of proof techniques, an overview of your final project, and a conclusion and reflection.[^1]
+Your portfolio will consist of five sections: an introduction, a discussion of mathematical concepts, discussion and examples of proof techniques, an overview of your group project, and a conclusion and reflection.[^1]
 <ol>
   <li>Introduction</li>
   <li>Mathematical concepts</li>
   <ul>
-    <li>Logic, truth tables, and DeMorgan's laws</li>
+    <li>Logic, truth tables, and De Morgan's laws</li>
     <li>Sets</li>
     <ul>
       <li>Unions, intersections, complements, and set differences</li>